Flood-damaged roads to cost $3.8 billion to fix

 With the cost of repairing Australia’s flood-damaged roads estimated at around $3.8 billion, there are calls for a new approach to road construction, maintenance and funding.

-Australian Local Government Association President Linda Scott says thousands of kilometres of local roads across NSW, Victoria South Australia and Queensland have been severely damaged by recent flooding — with some washed away.
+Australian Local Government Association president Linda Scott said thousands of kilometres of local roads across NSW, Victoria South Australia and Queensland have been severely damaged by recent flooding — with some washed away.

-The ALGA estimates the damage bill at $3.8 billion but Ms Scott says the cost of rebuilding roads to the same standard will only cost more in the long term.
+The ALGA estimates the damage bill at $3.8 billion but Ms Scott said the cost of rebuilding roads to the same standard would only cost more in the long term.

 “We can’t simply rebuild our local infrastructure – including roads, footpaths and cycleways – to current standards.